Also, check out my Guide to Home Theater Receivers for everything you need to know before purchasing one.

 Note: Although the suggested price for the VSX-823-K is $429.99, it can be found for $399 or Less.

 The Yamaha RX-V375 offers a lot for its $299.95 price tag, such as a powerful 5.1 channel amplifier (70 wpc measured with 2ch driven from 20Hz-20kHz at 8 ohms .09% THD), Dolby TrueHD and DTS-HD Master Audio decoding for Blu-ray Discs.
 There is also a front panel USB port for connection of USB flash drives or Apple devices, such as an iPhone, iPod, or iPad.
+Also, bluetooth streaming can be added via the purchases of an optional YBA-11 Bluetooth Adapter.
 The SCENE function allows preset or customized listening and viewing modes.
 One feature I especially like is the Silent Cinema headphone surround output.

 Also included is HDMI 3D and Audio Return Channel support, along with both 1080p and 4K pass through switching (no upscaling) via 4 HDMI inputs.
-The RX-V375 even offers the YPAO speaker setup system.
-If you are planning to purchase a basic home theater receiver with useful features, power, and performance, the RX-V375 may be just the ticket.
+The RX-V377 even offers the YPAO speaker setup system.
+If you are planning to purchase a basic home theater receiver with useful features, power, and performance, the RX-V377 may be just the ticket.

 5. Sony STR-DH540 Entry-Level Home Theater Receiver